 Injury prevention and education

-Perhaps just as important a role that a strength and conditioning coach plays is that of injury prevention as well as educating athletes about potential injuries they are at risk from.
+Perhaps just as important a role that a strength and conditioning coach plays is that of injury prevention and educating athletes about potential injuries they are at risk from.

-But how can a strength and conditioning coach help when it comes to injury prevention?
+But how can a strength and conditioning coach help with injury prevention?

 For example, a common injury for baseball players is to their ulnar collateral ligament (UCL).